rick-heig/canevas/canevas/doc/ExperimentalTools.md

 The last option allows to generate the "found" "missed" "false" VCF callsets, which are the true positives, false negatives, and false positives calls respectively.

-### Predictors

-The experimental predictors or callers can be called from the console.

-There are several in `Predictors.scala` and `ImprovedPredictors.scala`

 ### VCF File related

 #### Filter VCF File